ClaraMarquardt/ehR/ReadMe.md

 - Dependes on rJava (http://www.rforge.net/rJava/)

 **Development**
-- Package is actively being developed and extended - see https://github.com/ClaraMarquardt/ehR_dev for a list of open issues
+- Package is actively being developed and extended  - see the ehR project board for a list of open issues

 - To contribute:
 ````